svetlandel/tweeter_project/README.md

 Tweeter is a simple, single-page Twitter clone.

+The application shows existing tweets, the new tweets can also be added.
+!["Screenshot of tweets"](https://github.com/svetlandel/tweeter_project/blob/master/docs/app_scr1.PNG)

-This is the project for learning assignment.
-The application shows existing tweets, the new tweets can be added.
-The form accepts tweets between 1 and 140 character in length.
+!["Screenshot of the new tweet"](https://github.com/svetlandel/tweeter_project/blob/master/docs/writing_a_tweet.PNG) The form to compose tweets accepts tweets between 1 and 140 characters in length.
-If the tweet doesn't meet the length requirement, the corresponding form validation error will show up for the user.
+If a tweet doesn't meet the length requirement, the corresponding form validation error will show up for the user.
 The newly sublitted tweets will show up within the same page.

-!["Screenshot of tweets"](https://github.com/svetlandel/tweeter_project/blob/master/docs/app_scr1.PNG)
-!["Screenshot of the new tweet"](https://github.com/svetlandel/tweeter_project/blob/master/docs/writing_a_tweet.PNG)
 !["Screenshot of the form validation error"](https://github.com/svetlandel/tweeter_project/blob/master/docs/exceeded_limit.PNG)

 ## Getting Started